exercism/v3/languages/go/exercises/concept/maps/.docs/hints.md

 ## 1. Calculate points for each match

-- Create a global map to store the points for each team
+- Create a global map to store the points and game result for each team
 - Calculate points based on the match score, see instruction to determine the point for each result

 ## 2. Determine who's the winner of the league